 The afternoon was spent getting away from the hustle and bustle in the absolutely stunning Majorelle Garden.
 This little oasis was built by Jacques Majorelle and then brought back to life by Yves Saint Laurent.
 I was first struck by the calm I felt in this space.
 I have to admit the first day in Marrakech with the haggling and questions was starting to get to me, and stepping in to the garden I felt all of this slip away.
 The bright blue and yellows with cacti around was something else.

-Sorry for the long and pic heavy post but all in all a perfect first day in Marrakech; I was already in love.
-More on this amazing place to come!
+Sorry for the long and pic heavy post but all in all a perfect first trip to Marrakech; I was already in love.